 Prepare your network:

 Since VDI performance is so closely linked to network performance, it’s important to know peak usage times and anticipate demand spikes to ensure sufficient network capacity.
-For example, if you have teams spread out across the globe, it’s likely that their network demands fluctuate with their time zones.
+For example, if you have teams spread out across the globe, their network demands likely fluctuateit’s likely that their network demands fluctuate with their time zones.
 Taking this into consideration when it comes time to deploy virtualization technology will allow you to determine the proper network performance required of certain teams at specific times.

 Use Desktop-as-a-Service (DaaS) to power your remote workforce:

-Desktop-as-a-Service, or a DaaS solution, is a cloud-based desktop virtualization service hosted by a third-party cloud provider which manages all back-end resources such as desktop storage, compute and networking.
-Meanwhile, the DaaS provider streams the virtual desktops to endpoint devices, allowing anytime, anywhere access to desktops and applications.
+Desktop-as-a-Service, or a DaaS solution, is a cloud-based desktop virtualization service hosted by a third-party cloud provider whichthat manages all back-end resources such as desktop storage, compute, and networking.
+Meanwhile, the DaaS provider streams the virtual desktops to endpoint devices, allowing any time, anywhere access to desktops and applications.